YounnIm/SENG401-Project/movie-review-app/README.md

 - Review Summarization

-Considering the Non-functional requirements, the app will have a user friendlt UI/UX, will be useable in many different resolutions, display accurate summaries based on stored/user reviews, and be responsive in general.
+Considering the Non-functional requirements, the app will have a user friendly UI/UX, will be useable in many different resolutions, display accurate summaries based on stored/user reviews, and be responsive in general.
 These non-functional requirements are extremely important as they can greatly enhance the users experience (As well as some of these requirements being a necassary part of the project).

 Essentially our app will:
 - Have User Friendly UI/UX